awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-manual.md

 # Download and Set Up Edge Manager Agent Manually<a name="edge-device-fleet-manual"></a>

-Download the Edge Manager agent based on your operating system, architecture, and your AWS region\.
+Download the Edge Manager agent based on your operating system, architecture, and your AWS Region\.
 The agent is periodically updated, so you have the option to choose your agent based on release dates and versions\.
 Once you have the agent, create a JSON configuration file\.
 Specify the device IoT thing name, fleet name, device credentials, and other key\-value pairs\.
-See [Running SageMaker Edge Manager agent](#edge-device-fleet-running-agent) for full a list of keys you need to specify in the configuration file\.
-You can run the agent as an executable binary or it can be linked against as a Dynamic Shared Object \.
+See [Running SageMaker Edge Manager Agent](#edge-device-fleet-running-agent) for full a list of keys you must specify in the configuration file\.
+You can run the agent as an executable binary or link against it as a Dynamic Shared Object \.

 ## How the Agent Works<a name="edge-device-fleet-how-agent-works"></a>

 The agent runs on the CPU of your devices\.
-The agent will run inference on the framework and hardware of the target device you specified during the compilation job\.
-For example, if you compiled your model for the Jetson Nano, the agent will support the GPU in the provided [Deep Learning Runtime](https://github.com/neo-ai/neo-ai-dlr) \(DLR\)\.
+The agent runs inference on the framework and hardware of the target device you specified during the compilation job\.
+For example, if you compiled your model for the Jetson Nano, the agent supports the GPU in the provided [Deep Learning Runtime](https://github.com/neo-ai/neo-ai-dlr) \(DLR\)\.

 The agent is released in binary format for supported operating systems\.
-Check your operating system is supported and meets the minimum OS requirement in the following table:
+Check that your operating system is supported and meets the minimum OS requirement in the following table:

 ------
 #### [ Linux ]